 The existence of tickle spots highlights a design feature of skin—not all areas are the same.
 Different parts of your skin sport wildly different sensitivities to the world around you.

 These differences come from varying “sensory neuron distributions.”
 That’s science for saying some parts of your skin have more nerve endings than others.
+Nerve distribution is different in various parts of your body.
 Your fingertips hold more nerve endings than your palms, which have more than your forearms, and on it goes.